 Please bring along sketches, photographs and an idea of what you would like to make to discuss with Alan at the first session.
 The teaching will focus on anatomy, proportion, scale and balance and will be adapted to each individual project.

-Students can take their clay work away at the end of the course or have the work cast into Resin or Bronze at the Foundry.
-There will be a 15% discount for any Foundry Work ordered after the course.
+Students can take their clay work away at the end of the course or have the work cast into Resin or Bronze by the Foundry.

+This course is open to beginners and experienced sculptors and places are limited to 10.
+There will be a 15% discount on Casting services for course students.
 All materials are provided and there is a fully equipped tea room with tea, coffee and refreshments.

 Alan Beattie Herriot is an accomplished draughtsman and realist sculptor he makes monumental figurative sculptures in clay for civic monuments.
 He has work sited throughout the U.K. including Princes Street Gardens in Edinburgh and Aberdeen University.

 Kenny will be leading a fourth course on the narrative possibilities of the figure in Sculpture at Powderhall Bronze in January 2019.
 Following on from the last course in September this will again be an opportunity to develop your technical ability in clay modelling and creative thinking about figurative sculpture

 An Introductory Talk will be held on Wednesday 23rd Jan 2019 from 6 - 9 pm

 Developing on from his last talk Kenny will discuss new approaches to working with the figure in sculpture.